-Read on to meet 11 big dog breeds that don’t shed.
+Read on to meet 16 big dog breeds with low shed.

-The Airedale Terrier is known as the “King of Terriers” because it is the largest of all the terrier breeds.
+The Airedale terrier is known as the “King of Terriers” because it is the largest of all the terrier breeds.
 The Airedale was developed in England in the Aire Valley, where it was valued as a duck hunter and rat killer.
 The short, wiry coat may be straight, crinkled, or slightly waved.
-The coat does not shed, but it must be professionally clipped or hand-stripped three or four times a year.
+The coat sheds very little, but it must be professionally clipped or hand-stripped three to four times a year.
 Brush weekly with a soft slicker brush to keep the coat tangle free.

 HEIGHT: 23 inches tall at the shoulder